getrupt/emailhawk/README.md

 1. **Fragmented Solutions** - Most email validation services are locked behind paywalls and buried within bloated SaaS platforms offering dozens of unrelated features.
 Finding, understanding, and integrating these services is unnecessarily complex.

-2. **Need for Simplicity** - We needed a single, dedicated, open-source product that is:
+2. **Need for Simplicity** - We needed a single, dedicated product that is:
    - ✅ Easy to host
    - ✅ Quick to build
    - ✅ Fast to get started